anshwppr/AMD-Slingshot-InsightX/README.md

 └── response_agent_lora.pth        ← LoRA response agent weights
 ```

-> The models folder is intentionally excluded from version control (see `.gitignore`).
 > Train your own using the notebooks, or download pre-trained weights separately.

 ### 5. Run the Flask backend